Price Index Reporting Code of Conduct

 - Monthly electronic files are sent to price index publishers of any revisions made after the initial reporting process.

-- Semi-annual Review by a Risk Management — Power Operations employee not responsible for the daily price index reporting function.
+- Semi-annual Review by a Mid-Office Operations employee not responsible for the daily price index reporting function.
 This Review is done to proactively identify any changes and/or opportunities for improvement in the price index reporting function.
-Results of this review are provided to the General Manager of Risk Management — Power Operations.
+Results of this review are provided to the Manager of the Mid-Office Operations department.

-- Annual internal procedural reviews and updates by Risk Management — Power Operations staff responsible for index reporting functions to ensure procedures are implemented as written, and that procedures are revised as necessary to take into account new/revised FERC guidance and business improvement opportunities.
+- Annual internal procedural reviews and updates by Mid-Office Operations department staff responsible for index reporting functions to ensure procedures are implemented as written, and that procedures are revised as necessary to take into account new/revised FERC guidance and business improvement opportunities.

 - Annual independent audit performed by PGE’s Internal Audit department.
-Results of this report are made available to the General Manager of Risk Management — Power Operations, the Audit Committee of the Board, and annually communicated to each price index publisher to which PGE reports.
+Results of this report are made available to the Manager of Mid-Office Operations, the Audit Committee of the Board, and annually communicated to each price index publisher to which PGE reports.

 4. Error Resolution and Data Revision

 PGE will make all reasonable efforts to adhere to the guidelines established by the index publisher to address the error resolution process, including adhering to the process and timeline for submitting corrections and for responding to inquiries from the index publisher.
-Like all price index data submissions, this function will be carried out by PGE’s Risk Management — Power Operations department.
+Like all price index data submissions, this function will be carried out by PGE’s Mid-Office Operations department.